uxlfoundation/oneAPI-spec/source/elements/oneART/source/embree-spec.rst

 scaling or sheering.
-In these cases distance computations have to be performed in world space to ensure correctness and the ellipsoidal query domain (in instance space) will be approximated with its axis aligned bounding box interally.
+In these cases distance computations have to be performed in world space to ensure correctness and the ellipsoidal query domain (in instance space) will be approximated with its axis aligned bounding box internally.
 Therefore, the callback function might be invoked even for primitives in inner BVH nodes that do not intersect the query domain.
 See
 `rtcSetGeometryPointQueryFunction <#rtcsetgeometrypointqueryfunction>`__